 Cauliflower is an excellent frozen product if frozen quickly and if it is not over-mature.
 The base and stem are cut off and the leaves removed.
 The heads are then broken up into florets.
 After washing and cleaning, the material is blanched for about 4 minutes, depending on size, either in steam or hot water.
 The cooled, blanched florets are dewatered and either IQF frozen or packed into cartons to be frozen in a plate or blast freezer.

-WFLO is indebted to Dr. Jeff Brecht, Institute of Food and Agricultural Sciences, University of Florida, for the review and revision of this topic.
+WFLO is indebted to Dr. Jeff Brecht, Horticultural Sciences Department, University of Florida, for the review and revision of this topic.